jankuca/diet-dot/README.md

 # Diet Dot
 Diet dot is a fork of [doT.js](https://github.com/olado/doT), a "[fast] and concise JavaScript templating function".
+Although doT is fast and lightweight, diet dot *insanely* fast and lightweight.
 There are 4 goals of this fork:

-1. To make this ignore things in mustache-style curly braces like `{{=blah}}` because I wanted those curly braces to be reserved by [AngularJS](http://angularjs.org/), and instead use `<%=blah%>`
+1. To make this ignore things in mustache-style curly braces like `{{=blah}}` because I wanted those curly braces to be transformed by [AngularJS](http://angularjs.org/), so instead diet dot uses `<%=blah%>`
-2. To be faster and even more concise/lightweight by removing functionality that I personally didn't need at the time of writing this
+2. To be faster and even more concise/lightweight by removing functionality that I personally didn't need at the time of writing this.
-3. To be prototypal
-3. No dependencies (just like the original version of this).
-In fact, I even removed the dev dependencies like mocha and commander.
+3. To rid this repo of dependencies (just like the original version of this).
+In fact, I even removed the dev dependencies like mocha and commander that doT had.

-This will *not* work in the browser.
+This might not work in browsers.
+IDK - I don't test for browser support because I don't need it, but I think that it will work in browsers.

 ## Features
 The original doT had many more features than this, but these are the features that I left in: